Ever wondered about safe co-sleeping positions?

 Bed-sharing is where mother and baby use the same sleep space such as a bed or a chair.

-Generally speaking it can be anywhere where they are in the same place sleeping.
+Generally speaking, co-sleeping can be anywhere where parent and baby are in the same place sleeping.

 Allowing your baby to sleep in a crib or an attachment crib next to you is considered co-sleeping.